Skip to content

 from pgqueuer.core.completion import CompletionWatcher

-async with CompletionWatcher(driver) as watcher:
+async with CompletionWatcher(driver, queries=queries) as watcher:

 status = await watcher.wait_for(job_id)